MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/example-scenario.md

 ### Secrets manager

-Relecloud's on-premises web app stored secrets in code configuration files, but it's a better security practice to externalize secrets.
-While [managed identities](/entra/architecture/service-accounts-managed-identities) are the preferred solution for connecting to Azure resources, Relecloud had application secrets they needed to manage.
-Relecloud used Key Vault for the following reasons:
+Contoso Fiber's on-premises web app stored secrets in code configuration files, but it's a better security practice to externalize secrets.
+While [managed identities](/entra/architecture/service-accounts-managed-identities) are the preferred solution for connecting to Azure resources, Contoso Fiber had application secrets they needed to manage.
+Contoso Fiber used Key Vault for the following reasons:

 - *Encryption:* It supports encryption at rest and in transit.